 California is one of several states that uses a “pure comparative negligence" rule when determining your eligibility for personal injury compensation.
 Essentially, this approach means that your compensation will be reduced by your assigned percentage of fault for the accident.
 For example, if you were 20 percent at fault for the accident and awarded $100,000, you'd only receive 80 percent of that total—or $80,000.

-Options When an Accident Exceeds Policy Limits
+Options for When Damages Exceed Policy Limits

 Multi-car accidents can lead to substantial expenses.
 When several different parties are injured, it is easy for the medical expenses, lost wages, and pain and suffering to exceed policy limits.
 An accident involving three or more vehicles is also more likely to result in severely disabling injuries such as amputation, paralysis, or traumatic brain injury.
 In cases where victims are left permanently disabled, the anticipated cost of their future medical care and the loss of earning potential they have suffered may be the most expensive parts of the claim.